Ebonsignori/Operating-Systems-Fall-2018/lectures/lecture_2 (8-16)/README.md

 When starting an operating system, instead of loading the entire OS, we load the absolute minimum (the part that we need) of the OS onto the ram upon startup, and that absolute minimum is called the Kernel.

-After the kernel is loaded, the rest of the OS lives on the slower harddrive.
+After the kernel is loaded, the rest of the OS lives on the slower hard drive.

 ## OS Evolution
 1. Sign-up Scheme